 PMDD — when your menstrual cycle can make you suicidal

 For most women, having premenstrual syndrome (PMS) in the days leading up to their period is a definite inconvenience, but not much more than that.
 Sore boobs, in a bit of a grump, maybe a tad tearful or snappy.
 Over the years it is something women just learn to deal with — maybe schedule a night in on a bad day, or go extra hard in the gym in a bid to soften the mood swings.
 But for some people PMS can be dangerous — and saying it can ruin lives is no hyperbole.
-Having extreme PMS is commonly known as premenstrual dysphoric disorder (PMDD) and it is estimated to affect 3-8% of women of reproductive age.
+Having extreme PMS is commonly known as premenstrual dysphoric disorder (PMDD) and it is estimated to affect 5-10% of women and AFAB people of reproductive age.1

 Dr John Studd, consultant gynaecologist at the Chelsea & Westminster Hospital and professor of gynaecology at Imperial College, says PMDD isn’t a good name for the condition, however.
 “It’s the same thing as PMS.
 Patients don’t come and say ‘I’m feeling dysphoric’.
 It’s not a psychiatric condition, it’s a hormonal condition.”
 According to him, certain women are intolerant to progesterone, so get these extreme symptoms, including depression, loss of libido and headaches, when their progesterone levels rise.